chanyl-nicole/CFG_Nano_Project_Travel/README.md

 In order to run TravelApp, the following tools/packages must be pre-installed:

 	1) mysql-connector Python library

+In order run the tests created for the functions in the main.py module, the following command must be run on the terminal:

+	python3 -m unittest tests.py

 ##### App files

-1) create_travelApp_db_script.sql
+1) travel_app_db.sql
 2) config.py
 3) db_utils.py
 4) app.py
 5) main.py
-6)  ....................testing ..............................
+6) tests.py

 Here is a brief description of their functions:

-1) create_travelApp_db_script.sql:
+1) travel_app_db.sql:

 	- sql script that builds the database for the app.
+It generates several tables:

+	i) 'Country', where each entry refers to a country in which the top destinations are located and these are given unique ids;
-It generates the following tables i) 'CityWeatherByMonth', in which each entry refers to a month, a city and the expected weather for that city during that month; ii) 'EssentialItems' in which each entry refers to an essential item, weather type and if the item is needed or not for that weather type and; iii) 'MyEssentials', which is an empty table that will be populated with items inputted by the user.
+	ii) 'Months', where each entry refers to a summer month and these are given unique ids; iii) 'Weather', where each entry refers to a weather type and these are given unique ids; iv) 'Essential_items', where each entry refers to an essential item and the weather type for which that item is suggested as essential;
+	v) 'City', where each entry refers to a city, its country, each summer month and the expected weather for that city during that month;
+	vi) 'My_Essentials', which is an empty table that will be populated with items inputted by the user.

 2) config.py:

 	- Contains the 'host' name, 'user' name and 'password' stored as variables needed to be used by the function that establishes a connection with the sql database.
 This function is defined in the module db_utils.py.

 3) db_utils.py:

 	- This module contains the functions needed for establishing a connection to the database, querying the database and adding data to it.
-The functions on it do the following: i) retrieve data on the summer months in which the user can choose to travel; ii) retrieve the expected weather type for the top 8 European destinations for the chosen month; iii) retrieve the essential items needed for travelling in that type of weather.
-It also contains a function that iv) allows the app to insert data on the database table for personal essential items for the trip (to be inputed by the user); and another function that v) deletes the data on this last table so the table is emptied before the app is run again.
+	- The functions on it do the following: i) retrieve data on the summer months in which the user can choose to travel; ii) retrieve the expected weather type for the top 8 European destinations for the chosen month;  iii) retrieve the essential items needed for travelling in that type of weather; iv) allow the app to insert data on the database table for personal essential items for the trip (to be inputed by the user); and v) delete the data on this last table so the table is emptied before the app is run again.

 4) app.py: